Author of The Blackout Book and the online course Bloom Where You’re Planted

 If you believe Freud’s theory, then it’s easy to see that many people look for an excuse to revert to their true natures.
 In a situation where “everyone” is doing something, they are able to cast off their normal control of their impulses without much fear of reprisal.
 The number of looters and thugs far outstrips the number of arrests going on in Baltimore, so there’s a very good chance that someone swept up in that mentality can go burn somebody else’s home or business and completely get away with it.

 These are the people who burned down their own neighborhoods after the verdict in Ferguson.
 And what businesses were left untouched?
 The ones for which the owners stood out front, armed, to defend their property.
+This has happened again and again, most recently in Minneapolis.

 You owe it to your family to be ready to protect them.